elliotwutingfeng/NUSCSMODS/_posts/CS3230/2020-08-24-cs3230-lecture-3-4-backtracking-dynamic-programming.md

 - Let length denote the number of matrixes used to multiply
 - Fill up the matrix starting from
 	- When length = 1, multiplication is 0
+    - When len = 2 , we consider a multiplcation of 2 matrix, in the mem array, calculate values for 2 array and store in mem arry
+    - When len = 3, make use of the previous calculation of matrix (len = 2) and multiply the valus for that matrix.
+Then sum up the number of multiplcation for the resulting matrixs and store into mem array

 0 | 1 | 2 | 3
 --- | --- | --- | ---